Answers for Employers

 After you hire a new employee and complete the Form I-9 required for all new hires, we query federal databases using information from sections 1 and 2 of the I-9 form.
 If you have correctly completed the form, we will have all of the info that we need.

-You may submit a verification only after an individual accepts an offer of employment and after the employee and you complete the I-9 form.
-You must verify no later than three business days after the new hire’s actual start date.
+You may submit a verification only after a candidate accepts an offer of employment and after you and the new hire complete Form I-9.
+While you can submit the new hire for verification before their start date as long as the I-9 is complete, you must verify no later than three business days after they start.
 We provide more information on this topic in our Support Center online.

 In most cases, you are required to verify all newly-hired employees, both U.S. citizens and non-citizens, while participating in E-Verify.
 You may not pre-screen applicants for employment, go back and check current employees, or re-verify employees who have temporary work authorization.
 (Different rules apply to federal contractors; see below).
 If you are located in a state that does not require E-Verify by state law but are signing up to satisfy another state’s law, we can minimize your commitment to verify new hires.